iSoron/uhabits/README.md

-# Habits Tracker
+# Loop Habit Tracker

-Habits Tracker is a simple Android app that helps you create and maintain good habits.
+Loop is a simple Android app that helps you create and maintain good habits.
 Detailed graphs and statistics show you how your habits improved over time.
 It is completely ad-free and open source, with no intrusive permissions.
 Join the open beta at [Google Play Store](https://play.google.com/apps/testing/org.isoron.uhabits).

 ## Features